mtahakoroglu/PyShoe-annotation-expansion-for-LLIO/README.md

 len(training_data_tag) = 56
 ```

 <p align="justify">In the signal processing main loop (where the loop visits each experiment one by one), experiments are accepted as training data for LLIO according to the absolute values of given tags.
-In other words, experiments labeled as 1's directly satisfy conditions while the ones labeled as -1s needed corrections on ZV intervals and stride indexes to be included in LLIO training dataset.
+In other words, experiments labeled as 1's directly satisfy conditions while the ones labeled as -1s needed corrections on ZV intervals and stride indexes in order to be included in LLIO training dataset.
 On the other hand, 0s stand for eliminated experiments due to being nonbipedal locomotion data or unrecoverable errors in ZV intervals and/or stride indexes (we actually emailed Brandon Wagstaff about motion types of experiments yet no documentation was made regarding the motion types (e.g., walking, running, crawling) in the experiments at the time of PyShoe dataset generation).
 In the decision of labeling an experiment as 0, trajectory (spatial) plots along with IMU data (time series) plots with stride indexes are coarsely examined by using MATLAB and Python environments.
 Eventually, the elimination of VICON room data yielded a shrink in the total traveled distance by the pedestrian, which negatively affected LLIO training to produce a robust data-driven INS.
 Therefore, additional training data was required in LLIO training.
 The next section describes dataset expansion/enlargement process.</p>

 <h3>Training Dataset Expansion/Enlargement for LLIO</h3>

-<p align="justify">Here PyShoe (pre-trained LSTM based INS) is applied on our own-collected data for stride index extraction, which is reuired for LLIO training.
-In the experiments, we used <a href="https://www.microstrain.com/sites/default/files/applications/files/3dm-gx5-25_datasheet_8400-0093_rev_n.pdf">3DM-GX5-25</a> Lord Microstrain IMU and sensor data capture software is <a href="https://www.microstrain.com/software/sensorconnect">SensorConnect</a>.
-Notice that the employed IMU is of the same brand (and the family as well) that is used in PyShoe experiments.</p>
+<p align="justify">Here PyShoe (pre-trained LSTM based INS) is applied on our own-collected data for stride index extraction, which is required for LLIO training.
+In the experiments, we used <a href="https://www.microstrain.com/sites/default/files/applications/files/3dm-gx5-25_datasheet_8400-0093_rev_n.pdf">3DM-GX5-25</a> Lord Microstrain IMU with the sensor data capture software <a href="https://www.microstrain.com/software/sensorconnect">SensorConnect</a>.
+Notice that the employed IMU is of the same brand (and the family as well) that is used in PyShoe experiments.
+In this regard, expanded data are expected to be compatible with VICON room data in terms of data properties (e.g., distribution of data).</p>

 | 3DM-GX5-25 Sensor | SensorConnect software screen |
 | :---: | :---: |
 | <img src="https://www.zse.de/db_pics/shop_content/500x500/3dm-gx5-25.png" alt="3DM-GX5-25" width=auto height=200> | <img src="https://www.microstrain.com/sites/default/files/bitmap.png" alt="SensorConnect" width=auto height=200> |

 <p align="justify">Experiments conducted here are manually <a href="https://www.dropbox.com/scl/fo/xl6szvjqfh129hxdpxas4/AGWk_iRdc8VASGbUhnKX1Vw?rlkey=9sbdq6vkctspe633cvb5a1jdh&st=gcj793t0&dl=0">annotated by using a ruler</a>.
-As the VICON room walks/experiments of PyShoe dataset is very different than hallway traversals, proposed <a href="https://github.com/mtahakoroglu/LLIO">LLIO</a> system required a bigger dataset that accounts for straight walk gait characteristics (at various walking paces).
-Additionally, faster motion experiments are conducted to make the dataset diverse.</p>
+As the VICON room walks/experiments of PyShoe dataset is characteristically very different than hallway traversals, proposed <a href="https://github.com/mtahakoroglu/LLIO">LLIO</a> system required a bigger dataset that accounts for straight walk gait characteristics (at various walking paces).
+Additionally, realistic experiments (e.g., faster motion, change in speed) are conducted to make the dataset more diverse and thereby the developed data-driven INS more robust.</p>

 <p align="justify">Similar to the notation used for VICON room experiments, the start point is called as stride #0, i.e., initial stride.
 If <b>vicon_data.py</b> is viewed, one can see that ZV labels are (intuitively) filtered for accurate stride index detection.
 However, the filtered ZV values are not used in the trajectory generation.
 In other words, the pedestrian trajectories are obtained with the raw (not filtered) LSTM based PyShoe generated ZV labels while the strides that are visualized on the trajectories with marker <b>x</b> correspond to the last index of the ZV intervals of the filtered ZV signals (i.e., stride index).</p>